aiven/terraform-provider-aiven/docs/resources/m3db.md

 Optional:

-- `mapping` (Block List, Max: 10) List of M3 mapping rules (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping))
+- `mapping` (Block List, Max: 10) List of M3 mapping rules. (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping))

 <a id="nestedblock--m3db_user_config--rules--mapping"></a>
 ### Nested Schema for `m3db_user_config.rules.mapping`

-Optional:

-- `aggregations` (List of String) List of aggregations to be applied
-- `drop` (String) Only store the derived metric (as specified in the roll-up rules), if any
+Required:

 - `filter` (String) Matching metric names with wildcards (using __name__:wildcard) or matching tags and their (optionally wildcarded) values.
 For value, ! can be used at start of value for negation, and multiple filters can be supplied using space as separator.

+Optional:

+- `aggregations` (List of String) List of aggregations to be applied.
+- `drop` (Boolean) Only store the derived metric (as specified in the roll-up rules), if any.
-- `name` (String) The (optional) name of the rule
+- `name` (String) The (optional) name of the rule.
-- `namespaces` (List of String) This rule will be used to store the metrics in the given namespace(s).
+- `namespaces` (List of String, Deprecated) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
-Filter the namespace by glob (=wildcards)
+Filter the namespace by glob (=wildcards).
 - `namespaces_object` (Block List, Max: 10) This rule will be used to store the metrics in the given namespace(s).
 If a namespace is target of rules, the global default aggregation will be automatically disabled.
 Note that specifying filters that match no namespaces whatsoever will be returned as an error.
-Filter the namespace by exact match of retention period and resolution (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--namespaces_object))
+Filter the namespace by exact match of retention period and resolution. (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--namespaces_object))
-- `tags` (Block List, Max: 10) List of tags to be appended to matching metrics (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--tags))
+- `tags` (Block List, Max: 10) List of tags to be appended to matching metrics. (see [below for nested schema](#nestedblock--m3db_user_config--rules--mapping--tags))

 <a id="nestedblock--m3db_user_config--rules--mapping--namespaces_object"></a>
 ### Nested Schema for `m3db_user_config.rules.mapping.namespaces_object`

 Optional:

-- `resolution` (String) The resolution for the matching namespace
+- `resolution` (String) The resolution for the matching namespace.
-- `retention` (String) The retention period of the matching namespace
+- `retention` (String) The retention period of the matching namespace.

 <a id="nestedblock--m3db_user_config--rules--mapping--tags"></a>
 ### Nested Schema for `m3db_user_config.rules.mapping.tags`

-Optional:
+Required:

-- `name` (String) Name of the tag
+- `name` (String) Name of the tag.
-- `value` (String) Value of the tag
+- `value` (String) Value of the tag.